kixe/TextformatterPageImages/readme.md

 function wrapper() is hookable with instance of <span style="color:blue;">Pageimage</span> as argument.
 The function return an array of 2 elements.
 `array([0]=>'markup_before_image_tag',[1]=>'markup_after_image_tag')`

+## Compatibility
+works proper together with other textformatters like markdown.

 ## Thanks
 thnaks to Diogo for the nice module TextformatterImageTags which is the mother of this module.